MBA accreditation: What it is and why it’s important

 Regional accreditation measures a school’s academic quality, faculty and student services against the standards for that area.
-Without regional accreditation, schools may not qualify for federal funding, and their credits may not transfer into accredited schools.
+Without regional accreditation, schools may not qualify for federal funding, and their credits may not transfer to accredited schools.

 Regional accreditation depends entirely on the school’s location.
 The Council for Higher Education Accreditation recognizes six graduate-focused accreditation agencies across the country to evaluate the schools in their respective regions:

-- Higher Learning Commission (HLC): The HLC region covers 19 states throughout much of the north central area of the country.
+- Higher Learning Commission (HLC): The HLC region covers 19 states throughout much of the north-central area of the country.

 - New England Commission of Higher Education (NECHE): The NECHE region covers six New England states, including Connecticut, Massachusetts and New Hampshire.

 - Northwest Commission on Colleges and Universities (NWCCU): The NWCCU region spans the northwest section of the country, including distance programs offered by institutions in this region.